honnet/ITP/README.md

 1) Open `Tools -> Serial Monitor`, you should observe values

-2) Open `Tools -> Serial Plotter`  you should observe a graph of these values
+2) Open `Tools -> Serial Plotter`  you should observe a graph of these values (shake the accelerometer!)

-3) Challenge: modify the Serial.print(...) section to trace these values in ASCII (hint: use the measured value in a "for loop")
+3) Challenge: modify the Serial.print(...) section to trace these values in ASCII (hint: amplify the measured value in a "for loop")

 #### Communicating